The Bankrate promise

 Questions to ask include how long they’ve been a real estate agent, if they work full-time or part-time, how many clients they currently have and how long they typically work with buyers to close on a home.
 It’s also a good idea to ask the typical price range and neighborhoods of homes they help their buyers find, how they help buyers stay competitive in this market and what their commission fees are.

-If you’re a first-time homebuyer, inquire about their experience helping others who fall into this category and the type of guidance you can expect during the process.
+If you’re a first-time buyer, inquire about their experience helping others who fall into this category and the type of guidance you can expect during the process.
 The same applies to other unique scenarios, like out of state relocation and foreclosure purchases.

 Interviews also give you a chance to find out the agent’s preferred method of communication and their availability.
 For example, if you’re most comfortable texting and expect to visit homes after work hours during the week, you’ll want an agent who’s happy to do the same.